 Speed without data accuracy, however, is nothing.
 Some might argue that speed is achievable at the cost of quality, but this is not entirely true.
 Spending more time on one process does not guarantee data quality however manual work combined with a lack of clear process can actually increase to the risk of inaccurate financial statements.

 What slows down the Financial Close process?

-There may be multiple external factors contributing to a slow close process, however, here we would like to concentrate on bottlenecks within finance management.
+There may be multiple external factors contributing to a slow close process, however, here we would like to concentrate on bottlenecks within financial management.

 Poor close task management

 Lack of a comprehensive closing task list and proper communication within the team.
 Quite often, finance teams rely on shared spreadsheets to track close tasks.
 There can be tens or hundreds of accountants performing these tasks, recording their actions in the file and passing on this information to team members via emails.
 Obviously, this approach consumes a lot of time; it is unreliable and can be very chaotic under strict time pressure.
 It also has no ability to monitor that tasks are being performed on time.

 Too many manual processes

 This is particularly a result of the monthly account reconciliation and manual journal entry process.
 Typically, finance teams have to go through hundreds of general ledger accounts, export account balances and compare them with sub-ledgers or bank statements.
 In case of discrepancies, manual journal entries are needed to correct balances in the accounts.
 However, with intelligent automation, balances from the general ledger can be retrieved automatically, large numbers of low-risk accounts can be reconciled automatically and journal entries can be imported into an ERP system with one click.

 Finance teams are overloaded with corporate governance and compliance requirements